-DDG facilitate peace through dialogue - from villages and across bordersThe Turkana and Pokot regions in the Northwestern part of Kenya used to be a 'battle ground', where different ethnic groups went for cattle raiding of each other's livestock; both locally and across borders.
-But after DDG started its work - a fragile peace has been achieved.
+DDG facilitates peace through dialogueThe Turkana and Pokot regions in the Northwestern part of Kenya used to be a "'battle ground", where different ethnic groups completed cattle raiding of each other's livestock, both locally and across borders.
+After the Danish Demming Group (DDG) started its work, a fragile peace has been achieved.

 By: Sara Schlüter

 One of the people present is acting chief of Lokiriama, Sammy Tioko.
-He has works closely with DDG and was recently offered a course on mediation by DDG.
+He works closely with DDG and was recently offered a course on mediation by DDG.
 He is very pleased with the training and uses it in his daily work.

 "We don't keep this knowledge to ourselves.
 We share it by calling for meetings and passing it on," he says.

-Chief Nathan Akal of Lorengippi near the border explains what happened during the dialogue meetings:
+Chief Nathan Akal of Lorengippi near the border explains what happened during the dialogue meetings.

 "When DDG facilitated the cross border dialogue meetings, they found out through these dialogues, that both communities were being destroyed by the raids and that they were both eager to achieve lasting solutions to the conflict."

-photo credit: Klaus Bo / Danish Refugee Council
+Photo Credit: Klaus Bo / Danish Refugee Council